Old Town Manassas

 Old Town Manassas, or the Manassas Historic District, is a national historic district located at Manassas, Virginia.
 It encompasses 206 contributing buildings and 1 contributing object in the central business district and surrounding residential area of city of Manassas.

 Historic designation

 The Manassas Historic District was added to the National Register of Historic Places in 1988.

 Residential areas

 Residential areas include dwellings in a variety of popular late-19th and early-20th century architectural styles.
 These range from Italianate, Second Empire and Queen Anne styles, to the Craftsman and American Foursquare styles.

 Notable buildings

 Notable buildings include the former Manassas Presbyterian Church (1875); the former All Saints Roman Catholic Church (1878); the Sillington, Hazen Building, formerly the National Bank of Manassas (1896); the former Hopkins Candy Factory (1908-1909); the old Manassas Town Hall; the Trinity Episcopal Church (1922); the Grace Methodist Church (1926); and the Norfolk-Southern Railway passenger station (1914).
 Also located in the district is the separately listed Prince William County Courthouse.
 Associated with the courthouse is the contributing monument commemorating the Peace Jubilee (1911).

+Manassas Museum

+Located in Old Town Manassas is the Manassas Museum.
+Inspired by a small museum in Strasburg Virginia, lifelong resident, Walser Rohr suggested the town assemble artifacts for display in a trial museum.
+The exhibit opened for the centennial celebrations in 1973 and was a success.
+Since 1991, the museum has increased exhibit spaces to include interactive displays and educational offerings for all ages that explore the city's rich history.